 I, Corinne Segura, am the site owner and main author of the site.

 I hold certificates in Building Biology, Healthier Materials and Sustainable Buildings, and I am a Moisture Intrusion Inspector.
-I’m a guest author at Green Building Advisor.
+I’m a guest author at Green Building Advisor and course creator at the Building Biology Institute.
 For 8 years I have worked as a Healthy Building Materials Specifier for new builds and renovations.
 As someone with mold and chemical sensitivities I also have a lot of personal experience creating safer living spaces.

 My Professional Courses & Qualifications: